Mr Stephen Guy BMedSci(Hons), MBBS, MRCS(Eng), DipSEM(UK & I), FRCS (Tr & Orth)

 He gained his medical degree from the University of Leeds in 2001 and before specialising in sport and exercise medicine, gained a broad range of experience in musculoskeletal medicine, critical care, emergency medicine, anaesthetics and general practice.
 In 2010 he joined the National Sport and Exercise Medicine Specialist Training scheme.
 He gained a distinction from the University of Nottingham for his MSc studies and undertook research into physical activity during pregnancy.
 He was awarded the Macleod medal for his performance in the national sport and exercise medicine diploma exam and was awarded the Membership of the Faculty of Sport and Exercise Medicine and subsequently elected as a Fellow of the Faculty in 2014.

 His experience in elite level sport is diverse.
 He was until recently Head of Medical Services for Leeds Rhinos RLFC and Yorkshire Carnegie RUFC.
 Previously he has provided medical services to the RFU, British Swimming, British Diving and was Team Doctor to Team GB at the Australian Youth Olympics in Sydney.
 During the London Olympic and Paralympic Games he was lucky enough to work as Field of Play Team Leader for Aquatic sports and Basketball, an experience that will not be forgotten.
+Currently employed by the FA as a Doctor to England Football Senior Men’s Team.

 He aims to use the apply the same high standards required in the elite athletic environment to all his patient assessments.
 All treatment plans are tailored towards individual patient goals – whether you are a 35 year old iron man triathlete or a 70 year old novice fun runner.
 He aims to take great care in explaining clinical problems and treatment plans to enhance understanding.